Apostolic Nunciature to the Philippines

 The Apostolic Nunciature in the Philippines is a top-level diplomatic mission assigned by the Holy See to the Philippines, located at 2140 Taft Avenue, Malate, Manila.

-Diplomatically, an Apostolic Nuncio may be equivalent to an ambassador, and often carries the ecclesial title of archbishop.
+Diplomatically, an apostolic nuncio may be equivalent to an ambassador, and often carries the ecclesial title of archbishop.
 The nuncio works closely with the Archdiocese of Manila, and is by custom the doyen of the diplomatic corps.

 History

 The Apostolic Nunciature in the Philippines was erected circa 1902.
-Though the official residence of the nuncio is located in Manila, he is not subject to the Archbishop of Manila.
+Though the official residence of the nuncio is located in Manila, he is not subject to the Archbishop of Manila but directly to the Pope like other bishops and archbishops.

 World War II

-When the Philippines was caught in World War II following the commencement of the Japanese Invasion of East Asia, communication between the Holy See and the Philippine Delegation (Msgr.
+When the Philippines was caught in World War II following the commencement of the Japanese invasion of East Asia, communication between the Holy See and the Philippine Delegation (Msgr.
 Guglielnao Piani, SDB), or any of the other delegations of the region, was not permitted.
 However, the Apostolic Delegation in Tokyo (Msgr.
 Paolo Marella) was permitted to communicate with the censored delegations.

 In 1943, the Second Philippine Republic was inaugurated.
-In a letter dated October 14, 1943 (the day of the inauguration), the newly elected President of the puppet government, Jose P. Laurel, wrote to Luigi Cardinal Maglione, the Vatican Secretary of State:
+In a letter dated October 14, 1943 (the day of the inauguration), the newly elected president of the puppet government, Jose P. Laurel, wrote to Luigi Cardinal Maglione, the Vatican secretary of state:

-Although, Cardinal Maglione received the telegram, he told the Japanese Ambassador to the Holy See, Ken Harada, that as long as the war continues, the Holy See will not recognize any new states, including the new Philippine Republic.
+Although, Cardinal Maglione received the telegram, he told the Japanese ambassador to the Holy See, Ken Harada, that as long as the war continues, the Holy See will not recognize any new states, including the new Philippine Republic.
 Harada acknowledged the Holy See's decision and did not pursue the matter further.
 Later, Cardinal Maglione directed Msgr.
 Piani, through Msgr.
 Marella, to continue to pursue and protect the interests of the Catholic religion in the country.
 He added that the local bishops are permitted to deal with local ecclesiastical affairs as long as they are not diplomatic in character.
 However, they could, if necessary, appeal to the authorities on affairs that are purely ecclesiastical.

-The Apostolic Delegation helped clear up a misunderstanding that Msgr.
+The apostolic delegation helped clear up a misunderstanding that Msgr.
 Paul Taguchi, Archbishop of Osaka, visited Manila not to supplant the authority of the Archbishop of Manila but to establish contacts with the Catholics of that city.

 Rumors were also spreading that Pope Pius XII personally communicated a telegram to Laurel.
 Maglione clarified via a letter to the Apostolic Delegate in London that since the Holy See did not recognize any new states for the duration of the war, no such telegram was ever sent.